headmaster999999/ObsidianSync/_study/2_source/book/Second Person_Gabi Losoncy.md

 # notes

-"I think what is neat about art is it can program-ize the extrapolation process of fleeing,...
+"I think what is neat about art is it can program-ize the extrapolation process of feeling,...
 What is neat about this is once we admit to the reality of another internal process, everything has meaning" (pg.
 4)

+internal processes are guided by ones particular tapestry of signs and symbolic meanings. in the context of art, or what is (in Gabi's view) the externalizing of an internal process,